 The performance of the fund is generated through a systematic factor based investment process driven by four concepts: Earnings Expectations, Market Sentiment, Management & Quality and Value.
 Relative risk is controlled with the help of an optimiser, an analysis tool that recommends trades to maximise portfolio exposure to the selected stocks within pre-determined risk/return parameters.
 In terms of portfolio construction, we tightly constrain the risk taken at sector, industry, country and currency level.
 Our diversified approach to stock selection favours companies that, in our view, are attractively valued and have good earnings and price momentum and evidence that management supports shareholder value.
-In January 2017, the main driver of negative relative fund performance was our exposure to stocks with attractive Value and Management & Quality scores.
-Contributions from our momentum related concepts Earnings Expectations and Market Sentiment were flat.
+In March 2017, the relative performance of the fund was positively impacted by different valuation points of the fund and the benchmark.
+Our stock selection was mainly flat with some positive contributions from our Value concept.

 |Launch date||25 May 2006|